anitkumarmaity1-hash/accent-classifier-cnn/README.md

-# Accent Classifier CNN 2D
+# ACCENT-BASED REGIONAL ORIGIN IDENTIFICATION

 This project classifies accents using a CNN model.